kinobii/kinostore/README.md

 The index.html file is the main web page, which shows up when you search your IP address in a browser.
-As an online store, I created 2 other HTML files aside from index.html, namely product.html and checkout.html, all written in Microsoft Visual Studio.
+As an online store, I created 2 other HTML files aside from index.html, namely `product.html` and `checkout.html`, all written in Microsoft Visual Studio.

-I also created a folder that has my logo image and all the images for the products that are to be listed on my website.
+I also created a folder that has my `logo` image and all the images for the products that are to be listed on my website.

 The files are all on my Desktop inside a folder called Kinostore.